Saab AB: Svenska Aeroplan Aktiebolaget (SAAB)

 The basic initial development was the problems for the Swedish government to get quality military aircraft delivered at the beginning of the Second World War.
 The final trigger was the inability to get a large number of Seversky P-35 delivered from the United States.
 From then on the Swedish government focused on establishing domestic production and development of military aircraft which Saab became involved in, a policy that has continued to this day.
+The first SAAB-developed aircraft was the SAAB 17 light dive bomber (first flight: 1940-05-18), soon followed by the SAAB 18 schnellbomber (first flight: 1942-06-19) and SAAB 21 single-seat fighter (first flight: 1943-07-30), among other developments, the latter being the first aircraft to see service with a modern style ejection seat, using gunpowder to eject instead of compressed air like the contemporary German counterparts.

 Originally manufacturing aircraft, the company sought ways in which to diversify its business.
 Before the Second World War, a majority of cars in Sweden were imported from the United States.
-The US car manufacturers have been producing tanks during the war, and the US domestic market took all the US car production in the late 1940s.
-Hence there was a large supply shortage of private cars in Europe and Sweden, and buyers were facing waiting lists of years on new cars.
+The US car manufacturers were producing tanks during the war, and the US domestic market took all the US car production in the late 1940s.
+Hence there was a large supply shortage of private cars in Europe and Sweden, and buyers were facing waiting lists for years for new cars.
 In the late 1940s, Saab began manufacturing cars at its Saab Automobile division, based in Trollhättan.
 The first car was the Saab 92; full-scale production started 12 December 1949, based on the prototype Ursaab.
+Around 1950 the style "Saab" started being used instead of the all caps "SAAB".

 In the late 1950s Saab ventured into the computer market with Datasaab.
 The company was a result partly of the need to make a computer that would be small enough to mount in an aeroplane as navigational equipment.
 During the 1960s several computers were developed and sold to European countries, for uses such as banking.
 The aircraft computer (CK 37) was used in 1971 in the Viggen.
 The company was sold in 1975 to Sperry UNIVAC, while Saab retained its flight computer development.